Defining Your Project: A DHLab Toolkit

-Lean Canvas – This worksheet focuses on establishing the project vision beginning with the high level concepts, the research question, as well as the audience and goals.
+- Lean Canvas – This exercise focuses on establishing the project vision by identifying the overarching research question(s), audiences, and methods.

-User Analysis – This will walk you through key user experience research methods for defining the user stories as well as mapping the user scenarios that will drive the key design decisions for the project.
+- User Analysis – This will walk you through user experience exercises for defining user stories and mapping out the scenarios of user engagement with your project.

 Collaborators on a digital humanities project should have a shared, manageable timeline within which to complete the work.
-It’s therefore helpful to sketch out early on an overview of all of your major project milestones along with the dates by which you need to achieve those milestones.
+It’s therefore helpful to sketch out your major project milestones, along with the dates by which you need to achieve those milestones.

 If you’re working toward a conference presentation, are on a grant cycle, or otherwise have a date by which you need to wrap up all project work, try working backwards with your timeline to determine whether your full project vision can be achieved in your available time.
-List all of your project goals along with conservative estimations of the time required for each — build in some time for project iteration and back-up plans.
-If you need help estimating timelines or identifying your project’s core milestones, stop by the Digital Humanities Lab so we can discuss your project together!
+List all of your project goals along with conservative estimations of the time required for each — build in some time for project iteration, back-up plans, and other time commitments you have that might affect your availability for this project.
+If you need help estimating timelines or identifying your project’s core milestones, stop by the DHLab so we can discuss your project together!

 Finding On-Campus Collaborators